 Michele Tucker is an Ordinary Member of Villamanta's Committee of Management.
-Michele completed her Bachelor of of Laws (Honours) Arts/Bachelor dearees at Deakin University in Geelong in 2007.
+Michele completed her Bachelor of Arts/Bachelor of Laws (Honours) degrees at Deakin University in Geelong in 2007.
 Michele is a sole practitioner, practising varied areas of law.
-Michele is also a casual academic at Deakin Waterfront and Deakin Burwood, lecturing Business Law.
-Michele is passionate about social justice, wine, her hometown Geelong and the mighty Cats.
+Michele also teaches at Deakin College and lectures at Deakin University in the School of Law.
+Michele is passionate about her family, social justice, wine, her hometown Geelong and the mighty Cats.

-Professor Philip H Clarke is the Chairperson of Villamanta's Committee of Management.
+Professor Philip H Clarke is the President of Villamanta's Committee of Management.
 Philip is an Emeritus Professor of Law at Deakin University, an education consultant and the principal of Corporate Compliance Australia Pty Ltd. Previously he was Deakin University's Deputy Vice-Chancellor (Academic) (2009-2010), Pro Vice-Chancellor International (2008-2009), Dean of the Faculty of Business and Law (1999-2008) and the inaugural Head of the Deakin Law School (1993-1999).
 As Deakin University's Foundation Professor of Law he was instrumental in establishing and developing its law degree program.